Value Added Tax (VAT) is a charge on most goods and services sold in the UK.

 You can apply to the scheme if your annual turnover excluding VAT is £150,000 or under.

-If you are accepted on to the scheme, you may also qualify for an extra 1% reduction in your flat rate percentage for the first year.
+If you are accepted into the scheme, you may also qualify for an extra 1% reduction in your flat rate percentage for the first year.

 Only your accountant will be able to say if your business would be better off using the Flat Rate scheme or not – it depends on your industry sector and the specific situation of your business.